 Updating Your School Website

 Many grantors will never even visit your school, so your website is their primary way of gathering information about it.
 If your website is outdated or unattractive, you may be missing out on opportunities for funding.
-Remember, there are always more people requesting funding than the amount of funding available.
+Remember, there are always more people requesting funding than there is funding available.
 Therefore, grant committees are constantly looking for a reason to turn down an applicant school.
 Your website should not be the reason you are being rejected for grant funding.

 Use grant questions to help write the content for your school website.
 Many grant questions are common across foundation applications.
-Questions about the mission and vision of your school, about your school's goals, and about the students that your school serves are fairly standard, so be sure to include them on your website.
+Questions about the mission and vision of your school, your school’s goals, and the students your school serves are fairly standard, so be sure to include them on your website.
 The grantor will use your website to verify the information in your grant application.
-By including key information that grantors look for on the "about" page of your website, your school will be better positioned as a candidate to receive grant funding.
+By including key information that grantors look for on the About Us page of your website, your school will be better positioned as a candidate to receive grant funding.

 Tracking Grant Application Deadlines